-The primary outcome measure of the present study was pain intensity during episiotomy repair and secondary outcomes were satisfaction with the anesthesia and side effects of N_2O .
+The primary outcome measure of the present study was pain intensity during episiotomy repair and secondary outcomes were satisfaction with the anesthesia and side effects of nitrous oxide (N2O).
 The power of the study was calculated based on a previous study in which mean pain intensity during perineal repair was 4.24 ± 2.78 (14).
-Based on a study potency of 80%, an alpha of 0.05, parameters of previous studies and attrition of 30%, the sample size was determined as 120 women (60 women in each group).
-Women were allocated to each group by block randomization method in a 1:1 ratio using a randomized computer-generated list.
-The allocation arm was written on cards that were sealed in sequentially numbered opaque envelopes.
+Based on a study potency of 80%, alfa equal to 0.05, parameters of previous studies and attrition of 30%, the sample size was determined 120 women (60 women in each group) (Figure 1).
+Women were allocated by block randomization in a 1:1 ratio to each group with the use of block randomized computer-generated list.
+The allocated arm was written on the cards which were sealed in sequentially numbered opaque envelopes.
 The envelopes were opened after the enrolled women had completed the basic evaluations.

-Groups were compared with regard to pain intensity using a visual analogue scale (VAS) (Figure 1).
-According to this scale, zero indicates no pain, 1 to 3 mild, 4 to 6 moderate, 7 to 9 severe and 10 expresses extremely severe pain (15).
+Groups were compared with regard to the pain intensity using a visual analog scale (VAS).
+According to this scale, zero indicated no pain, 1-3 mild, 4-6 moderate, 7-9 severe and 10 expressed extremely severe pain (15).

-Participants received explanation and were fully informed about the procedures.
+Participants received the explanation and were fully informed about the procedures.
 Confounding variables were matched for 2 groups which included incision length, type of incision, type of incision repair, and number of vaginal examinations.
 The procedure of episiotomy and repair was performed by one of the midwives of the institute (A.H).
-She was there 6 hours per day, 4 days per week in different working time from July to September 2015.
-All episiotomies were performed as mediolateral episiotomy after fetal head crowning at the top of the contraction.
+She was there 6 hours per day, 4 days per week, in different working times from July to September 2015.
+All episiotomies were performed as mediolateral episiotomy after fetal head crowning at the top of contraction.
 Data gathering was done by another staff, unaware of the type of analgesia.
-In the delivery room after placental delivery, the control group received routine care and 5 ml of lidocaine (2%) along the edges of the episiotomy with frequent aspirations before starting the episiotomy repair.
-Women in the intervention group received routine care and inhaled nitrous oxide deeply and slowly 2 minutes before starting the episiotomy repair until the end of the procedure as they were trained.
-Entonox mask was worn on the mother's face for repeated inhalation, according to the respiration model of "deep inhale- pausing- slow exhalerest".
+In the delivery room after placental delivery, the control group received routine care and 5 mL of lidocaine (2%) along the edges of the episiotomy with frequent aspirations before starting the episiotomy repair.
+Women in the intervention group received routine care and inhaled nitrous oxide deeply and slowly 2 minutes before the start of episiotomy repair until the end of the procedure as they were trained.
+Entonox mask was worn on the mother's face for repeated inhalation, according to the respiration model "deep inhale- pausing- slow exhalerest".
 The women were free to use nitrous oxide whenever they liked.
 In all cases, episiotomies were repaired with routine technique.
-In Iran, mediolateral episiotomy is a common procedure especially in primipara women and the absorbable catgut used for episiotomy repair.
-The duration of nitrous oxide use, respiratory rate, pulse rate, blood pressure and O2 saturation were recorded by a staff before, during and after episiotomy repair.
-Pain intensity was measured using VAS after repair in postpartum care unit.
+In Iran, mediolateral episiotomy is a common procedure especially in primipara women and the absorbable catgut is used for episiotomy repair.
+The duration of nitrous oxide use, respiratory rate, pulse rate, blood pressure and O2 saturation were recorded by a staff before, during, and after episiotomy repair.
+Pain intensity was measured using VAS after repair in the postpartum care unit.
 In VAS measurement scale, number 5 was deemed as acceptable pain intensity.
 The questionnaire and checklist were designed based on scientific resources and 10 faculty members confirmed the content validity of the tools.